open-oni/open-oni/changelogs/2023-05-10-feature-core-api.md

     responses](https://github.com/open-oni/open-oni/pull/127).
 Original
     responses are now available again.
   - Now powered by [Django REST Framework] which provides throttling, auth, etc
-  - Added new error checking and testing.
-New `count` and `pages` keys in `batches.json` responses to aid parsing pagination
+  - Added new error checking and testing, new `count` and `pages` keys in `batches.json` responses to aid parsing pagination, and root `/api/chronam/` description response with links to resource list URLs
   - Updated `/about/api/` markup and `<link rel="alternate">` links
     on relevant pages
     - Read more about Open ONI API resources in the [About API